darrenrector91/retail/README.md

 * Mongoose
 * Angular Material

-## To run a copy of this on your local machine folow the instructions below
+## To run a copy of this on your local machine follow the instructions below

 ### Prerequisites